zcreativelabs/react-simple-maps/README.md

+# react-native-simple-maps

+This is fork of react-simple-maps for React Native and Expo@31.

 # react-simple-maps

 An svg map component built with and for React.
 It allows the creation of pure react svg maps.

 ### Why